 If this discussion resonates with you and your child, we encourage you to reach out to The Art Farm NYC to learn more about our in-person classes for kids in NYC.
-We plan to resume in-person learning in November and are offering virtual tours until then.
-We have options for children of all ages and would love to see you this fall!
+We have options for children of all ages and would love to see you!

 Four Important Benefits of In-Person Learning

 In-person learning helps children learn non-academic skills, too.
 Social development and emotional learning are critical to success later in life, and many children are missing out on the social aspects of school by continuing to learn online.
 From forming friendships on the playground to understanding other perspectives and learning how to resolve disputes and disagreements constructively, it’s difficult to overstate the importance of the emotional and social developments children make as they progress through preschool, elementary school, and through the rest of their education.

 In-person learning provides both students and teachers with opportunities to facilitate learning at a deeper level than they can over the internet.
 As many parents who are working remotely can surely confirm, transitioning from a dedicated work space to working from home is difficult and often much less productive.
 Noisy neighbors, other people in the household, and a feeling of isolation can all make it difficult to be as efficient and productive.